knative/eventing/.github/pull-request-template.md

 - 🧽 Update or clean up currrent behaviour
 - 🗑️ Remove feature or internal logic

+Include the string "action required" if additional action is required of users switching to the new release, for example in case of a breaking change.

 Write as if you are speaking to users, not other Knative contributors.
-If this change has no user-visible impact, no release-note is required.
+If this change has no user-visible impact, no release-note is needed.
 ```release-note

 ```